Lorna Hopkin, the Ordinary Ironman, in Hawaii

 Exclusive Interview: “I Sought Physical Pain to Heal from Emotional Trauma and Strengthen My Mind, and I Would Do It Again.”

-Two-time World Ironman Champion Lorna Hopkin had to learn to live again after the loss of her son and multiple tragedies that followed.
+Two-time World Ironman competitor Lorna Hopkin had to learn to live again after the loss of her infant son and multiple tragedies that followed.
 So, she hit the road (quite literally) to find peace, purpose and her tribe.

 “If none of the tragedies had happened, then maybe none of the adventures would have happened.”